TheMCOfficial/TheMCOfficial/README.md

-- 👋 Hi, I’m @TheMCOfficial ,a second year college student in Informatics that got attracted to programing because of the urge to create something.
+- 👋 Hi, I’m @TheMCOfficial ,a second year college student in Informatics that got attracted to programing because of the urge to create different things.

 - 👀 I’m interested in game development,programing.